Most wildfires are caused by people and can be prevented.

 - providing the Fire and Rescue Service with site information, access, local knowledge and forestry expertise.

-- using forest management practices to prevent wildfires and develop greater forest resilience to wildfires.
+- using best practice in forest design and management to reduce the risk wildfires starting and spreading.
+This will help to build resilience against wildfires.
 This includes establishing a diverse range of tree species and maintaining fire breaks and rides.

-- continue using prescribed burning in selected areas to maintain and protect open forest habitat.
+- continue using prescribed burning in selected areas to maintain and protect open forest habitat and forests.

 - working with stakeholders and engaging the public about wildfire risk and prevention through communications, on-site signs and face-to-face conversations.